-The goal of the program is to improve relationships, productivity and day-to-day activities so you may lead a healthy, well balanced life.
+The goal of the program is to improve interpersonal life, relationship to work, and day-to-day activities so you may lead a healthy, well-balanced life.

 Designed to Meet the Needs of Working Professionals

-Working professionals benefit most from a group setting where they can discuss their concerns and challenges with people facing similar issues.
-People who have benefited from the program include healthcare professionals, small business owners, senior leaders, middle managers, insurance company employees, teachers, college students, union members, tradespeople and more.
+The Professionals’ Program offers both Partial Hospitalization (PHP) and Intensive Outpatient (IOP) treatment options.
+Treatment occurs in a group setting where individuals discuss their concerns and challenges with others facing similar issues.
+People who have benefited from the program include healthcare professionals, small business owners, insurance company employees, teachers, college students, tradespeople, primary caregivers and more.

 Back to top